dirkkok101/zork/docs/data_loaders/ItemDataLoader.md

 ## Overview

 The `ItemDataLoader` class is a core component of the DataLoader layer in the 4-layer architecture.
-It provides type-safe, validated loading of game items from JSON data files with stateless architecture and comprehensive error handling.
+It provides type-safe, validated loading of game items from JSON data files with **stateless architecture** and comprehensive error handling, following the **minimal interface pattern**.

 ## Purpose and Scope

 ### Primary Responsibilities
 - Load and validate 214 item JSON files in flat structure (no categories)
 - Convert raw JSON data to type-safe TypeScript interfaces
-- Provide efficient access patterns for the Services layer
+- Provide **single-method interface** for the Services layer
 - Parse flag-based conditions and effects for game logic
 - Stateless file I/O operations without caching